Publication date: 2011

-The Carbon Trust Policy & Markets team set out to understand the role international carbon flows play in national accounts of greenhouse gas emissions.
+The Carbon Trust Policy advice team set out to understand the role international carbon flows play in national accounts of greenhouse gas emissions.

 The International Carbon Flows analysis presented here explores the magnitude and impact of the movement of embodied carbon around the world, at a global scale and for five selected sectors.
 By tracking this flow of emissions from the region of production to the region of consumption, this analysis provides new insights into the drivers of GHG emissions production, and the opportunities for reduction, in the globally integrated flow of carbon embodied in products.